Site icon Our Breathing Planet

 Pennantia baylisiana Physical Description

-Although it stands out from other trees due to its terrible situation, physically, it appears much like many related species.
-Most unfortunately, it currently remains undetermined if the single survivor in the wild represents an average example of the species.
+Although it stands out from other trees due to its terrible situation, physically, this wonder of evolution appears much like many of its related species.
+Most unfortunately, it currently remains undetermined if the single survivor in the wild represents an average example of the flora.

-For what it’s worth, this specific plant, which appears to be fully mature, displays a height measuring roughly 26 ft (8 m).
-It also possesses a comparatively moderate-sized crown, since this has a width that measures approximately 13 ft (4 m) across.
+For what it’s worth, this specific individual specimen, which botanists believe to be fully mature, displays a height measuring roughly 26 ft (8 m).
+It also possesses a comparatively moderate-sized crown, since this feature currently has a width that measures approximately 13 ft (4 m) across.

-The tree also manages to impress in ways other than sheer height.
+The lonely but amazing tree also manages to impress us in ways other than sheer height.
 For one, the wonder of evolution produces multiple trunks, each of which remains relatively thin.
 The bark of these trunks further has a unique quality, displaying an unusual grayish shade in color.

-Its leaves also develop as dark green in color, and appear in large numbers.
-The flowers of the Pennantia baylisiana, meanwhile, possess their own distinctiveness.
-These remain small, appear in large clusters, and present either a bright green or white coloring.
+Its leaves also develop as a deep, dark green in color, and appear in large numbers, as well.
+The flowers of the Pennantia baylisiana, meanwhile, also possess their own distinctiveness.
+These remain quite small, but appear in large clusters, and present either a bright green or white coloring.

-Its fruit further distinguishes it from many related types of trees, at least in terms of appearance.
-This forms elongated in shape, and averages about 0.4 in (1 cm) in length.
+Its fruit further distinguishes the Angiosperm from many related types of trees, at least in terms of its basic appearance.
+This forms as extremely elongated in shape, and averages about 0.4 in (1 cm) in length.
 Each of these also has a bright purple coloring, and produces a single, quite tiny seed.

 Pennantia baylisiana Distribution, Habitat, and Ecology

-Obviously, the terribly rare Pennantia baylisiana has an unbelievably limited zone of habitation, since only one plant remains in the wild.
-This area happens to consist of the location known as Great Island, part of what man now calls the Three Kings Group.
+Obviously, the terribly rare Pennantia baylisiana possesses an unbelievably limited zone of habitation, since only one plant remains in the wild.
+This area happens to consist of the location known as Great Island.
+That represents part of what man now calls the Three Kings Group.

-This formation itself currently constitutes part of the country of New Zealand, near the continent of Australia.
-Each of these 13 uninhabited islands remains quite tiny, providing it with extremely limited options for spreading, even under optimal conditions.
+This formation itself currently constitutes part of the beautiful country of New Zealand, situated near the continent of Australia.
+Each of these 13 uninhabited islands in turn remains quite tiny, providing the plant with extremely limited options for spreading, even under optimal conditions.

-Even though the surviving individual of the species is female, its location makes natural propagation virtually impossible.
-Amazingly, it resides on a rugged scree slope, sitting on the north face of the primarily rocky island, which only measures 1.5 sq mi (4 sq km).
+Even though the surviving individual of the species evolved as female in nature, its location makes natural propagation virtually impossible.
+Amazingly, the specimen resides on a rugged scree slope, sitting on the north face of the primarily rocky island, which only measures 1.5 sq mi (4 sq km).

-Research, which remains ongoing, seems to indicate that the true natural habitat of the species consisted of a decidedly different environment.
-It’s believed by researchers that the species in general inhabited the thin coastal forest present of the tiny island.
+Scientific research, which remains ongoing, seems to indicate that the true natural habitat of the species actually consisted of a decidedly different environment.
+It’s presently believed by researchers that the species in general inhabited the thin coastal forest present on the tiny island.

-Practical efforts to protect the remaining specimen exist, quite thankfully.
-In various locations, mainly in New Zealand, work also continues, albeit slowly, on increasing its numbers.
-This occurs primarily via cuttings, since viable fruit remains rare.
+Practical and ongoing efforts to protect the remaining specimen do exist, quite thankfully.
+In various locations, mainly in New Zealand, work also continues, albeit painstakingly, on increasing its numbers.
+This process occurs primarily via cuttings, since viable fruit still remains quite rare.

 Species Sharing Its Range

-Check out our other articles on 7 Geological Marvels of Asia, Victoria Crowned Pigeon, Tierra del Fuego, Harbor Porpoise, European Mantis, Purple Frog, Plumed Basilisk
+Check out our other articles on 7 Geological Marvels of Asia, Victoria Crowned Pigeon, Tierra del Fuego, Harbor Porpoise, European Mantis, Purple Frog, Plumed Basilisk, Gila Monster

 Exit mobile version